UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

      - Select **Create new** on the **Choose public IP address** blade.
      - Enter a name for the public IP address and click **OK**.

-   - **Subscription** - This is your UKCloud for Microsoft Azure subscription.
+   - **Subscription** - This is your UKCloud for Microsoft Azure subscription and will be pre-populated by default.

    - **Resource Group** - Select an existing resource group, or create a new one by typing a name for your new resource group.